 Being a Mixed Ability Rugby Player has improved my life and made me a better person

-The Impacts of Mixed Ability Rugby have been evaluated through interviews, surveys and focus groups in both the UK and Italy.
+The Impacts of Mixed Ability (MA) rugby are being evaluated through ongoing research in both the UK and Italy.
 Data show that MA Rugby has benefits for all participants regardless of (dis)ability, as well as for clubs and the wider community.
 These benefits include improved physical and social wellbeing, perception shifts around disability and more inclusive communities.
-For more details see our IMAS Research Summary or for the full research paper see Corazza and Dyer, (2017).
+For more details see the outputs below

 The Sport England funded Mixed Ability Sports Development Programme is being evaluated by researchers from the University of Leeds and Loughborough University.
 This research is analysing motivations, perceptions and attitudes around (dis)ability and MA Sport, exploring the impacts of the Programme and understanding the challenges faced across the different sports through case studies of participants and clubs.
-As part of this research, we have produced two workshop reports available here
+As part of this research, we have produced a number of outputs available here

 IMAS and the University of Leeds are tracking clubs involved in the England Rugby and Comic Relief funded Try for Change programme to monitor participation as well as evaluate shifts in perception around disability and inclusion.

 For more details about the Mixed Ability research please email Dr. Jen Dyer email@example.com